elastest/elastest-cost-engine/docs/index.md

 2. Install Docker Compose.

-3. Go to the `postgres` folder and build the database image:
-   - `docker build -t postgres .`
-4. Go back to the root folder of the repository and build the main ECE image:
-   - `docker build -t ece .`
-5. Run the image using the following command:
+3. From the root folder, run the image using the following command:
-   - `docker-compose up`
+   - `sudo docker-compose up`

 ## Basic uasge